Pope Pius XII and the Holocaust: Comments by Jewish leaders

 The Chief Rabbi of Rome, Israel Zolli, took refuge in the Vatican following the Nazi occupation of Rome in 1943.
 Upon the arrival of the Allied Forces in Rome, on June 4, 1944, Israel Zolli resumed the post of Grand Rabbi and in the following July he celebrated a solemn ceremony in the Synagogue, which was broadcast by radio, to publicly express the gratitude of the Jewish community to Pius XII, for the help given to them during the Nazi persecution.
 Furthermore, on 25 July 1944 he went to the Vatican for an audience to officially thank the pope for what he, personally or through Catholics, had done in favor of the Jews, hosting them or hiding them in convents and monasteries, to save them from the racist hatred of the SS.
 Nazis; thus decreasing the already immense number of victims.
 After the war he converted to Catholicism and took the name "Eugenio" in honour of Pope Pius XII.

 On 21 September 1945, the general secretary of the World Jewish Council, Dr. Leon Kubowitzky, presented an amount of money to the pope, "in recognition of the work of the Holy See in rescuing Jews from Fascist and Nazi persecutions".
 After the war, in the autumn of 1945, Harry Greenstein from Baltimore, a close friend of Chief Rabbi Herzog of Jerusalem, told Pius how grateful Jews were for all he had done for them.
 The pope replied, "My only regret is not to have been able to save a greater number of Jews."

-Catholic scholar Kevin Madigan interprets such praise from prominent Jewish leaders, including Golda Meir, as less than sincere; an attempt to secure Vatican recognition of the State of Israel.
+Catholic scholar Kevin Madigan interprets the postwar praise from prominent Jewish leaders, including Golda Meir, as less than sincere; an attempt to secure Vatican recognition of the State of Israel.
+Zuccotti, in a similar vein, has written that after the war, leaders of the Jewish community desperately wanted certain things from the pope.
+They hoped that he would issue a condemnation of anti-Semitism that would discourage a resurgence of that deadly scourge.
+(He never did so, even after some 1,500 Jewish survivors returning to their villages in Poland were murdered in local pogroms.)
+They desired Vatican recognition of the state of Israel.
+And they looked forward to sweeping changes in Church teachings about Jews in the declarations of Vatican II from 1962 to 1965.
+Given these additional motives, the objective of preserving historical truth was unfortunately sometimes overlooked.